pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/console/accounts-and-organizations/accounts.md

 ![Access tokens](/images/docs/reference/service/access-tokens.png)

-You can create additional access tokens on this tab by clicking **New Access Token**.
-Similarly, you may remove an unused token by highlighting it on the list and clicking "Remove access token".
+You can create additional access tokens on this tab by selecting **Create token**.
+Similarly, you may remove an unused token by highlighting it on the list and selecting "Remove access token".

 ## Subscription